 “Expert performers maintain an inclusive yet gentle focus as they perform.”

-Building Robust Mental & Emotional Skills
+Building Mental & Emotional Skills

 If you’d like to boost your inner skills or otherwise upgrade your performances, the first steps are to review what and how you practice.

-To acquire fundamental skills – e.g., to overcome performance anxiety, improve memorization, or gain experience on stage – choose new accessible repertoire that won’t challenge you musically or technically.
-Select something you’ve never played or sung before so that you won’t be influenced by prior learning habits.
+To elevate your fundamental skills – perhaps to overcome performance anxiety, improve memorization, or gain confidence on stage – choose new accessible repertoire that won’t challenge you musically or technically.

 Then, employ the deep practice techniques spelled out in The Musician’s Way to assimilate the music such that you can soulfully execute it with minimal effort.